sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-translation/fiori-ios-scpms-custom-app-translation.md

 [ACCORDION-BEGIN [Step 1: ](Enable SAP Translation Hub)]

-Log on to your SAP Cloud Platform account at [https://account.hanatrial.ondemand.com/cockpit/](https://account.hanatrial.ondemand.com/), log in and choose Neo Trial as landscape.
+Log on to your SAP BTP account at [https://account.hanatrial.ondemand.com/cockpit/](https://account.hanatrial.ondemand.com/), log in and choose Neo Trial as landscape.

 In the navigation on the left select **Services**.